 - The Prisma Global Research Network, an international research partnership between Veritas, the Cogito Research Centre (Bologna), the Institut für Philosophie (Bonn), the University of Connecticut Philosophy Department, and the University of Waikato Philosophy Department

 I’m now living a fair distance from all of Storrs, Fort Worth, and Seoul–in Hamilton, New Zealand.
-There, I work as a Lecturer in Philosophy at The University of Waikato.
+There, I work as a Senior Lecturer in Philosophy at The University of Waikato.